Omikhleia/silex.sile/README.md

 - The packages from [ptable.sile](https://github.com/Omikhleia/ptable.sile) enable **silex.compat**.

 - The packages and classes from [resilient.sile](https://github.com/Omikhleia/resilient.sile) enable **all** features.

+As noted, some global changes are also introduced in the typesetter and base document class.
+Side-effects are therefore possible on some workflows.

 ## Future directions